MicrochainLabs/zkScope-NoirHack/circuits/zkScope_lib/README.md

 ---

-# LIBRARY_NAME
+# zkScope

-Add a brief description of the library
+A Noir library for the account abstraction ecosystem.

 ## Noir version compatibility